Rochford Hundred RFC: League rugby

 The introduction of the leagues in 1987 saw Rochford Hundred placed in the London and South East regional leagues.
 In 1992 the club their first ever league silverware, winning Eastern Counties 1 and gaining promotion into London 3 North East.
 Towards the end of the 1990s the club won the Essex Senior Cup in 1999, followed up by the London 3 North East league title in 2000, although the club was denied promotion due to RFU restructuring of the leagues.
 The new millennium saw the club denied promotion for the second year running, finishing second in the league but being outclassed by London 3 North West runners up Twickenham in the promotion playoff.

 In 2003 Rochford Hundred won the Essex Senior Cup for the second time, sharing the trophy with Brentwood after the sides played out a 9–9 draw after extra time.
 League results that year were not so good and the club were relegated from London 3 North East after finishing 7th out of the 10 teams – victims of an unusual high number of relegations due to further RFU reshuffling.
 The club's relegation was short-lived as it finished as champions of London 4 North East at the end of the 2004–05 season to book an instant return to London 3 North East.
 The 2008–09 season would be a great success for the club as they won the double; firstly claiming the London 3 North East title and promotion to London 2 North, and then going on to win the Essex Intermediate Cup with a resounding 44–7 win over Romford.

 Rochford Hundred would spend the next few years bouncing back and forth between levels 6 and 7, with relegation from the newly named London 1 North in 2010 followed by promotion from London 2 North West as champions in 2011, and then a further relegation from London 1 North in 2013.
 During this period the club also experienced success on the county scene, winning the Essex Intermediate Cup for the second time in 2014.
 Rochford Hundred would remain at level 7 until the 2017–18 season when it won London 2 North East for the fourth time.
-The club's winning form continued into the next season as it won a league and cup double, firstly claiming the 2018–19 London 1 North title and promotion to London & South East Premier – which at level 5 is the highest level it has reached – and then going on to win the Essex Senior Cup for third time with a resounding victory over Brentwood.
+The club's winning form continued into the next season as it won a league and cup double, firstly claiming the 2018–19 London 1 North title and promotion to London & South East Premier – then they reached National League 2 east which at level 4 is the highest they have attained – and then going on to win the Essex Senior Cup for third time with a resounding victory over Brentwood.